 Book our Al Ain Oasis Tour from Dubai Port and Visit the Palace Museum of Al Ain, then move the camel race track and camel market.
 Head to Jahili Fort to view an extensive photography collection of famous explorer Wilfred Thesiger.

 In this Al Ain City Tour from Dubai port, You will be picked up from Port Rashid in Dubai on an enchanting tour in what was once a desert oasis.
 With archeological ruins and digs dating as far back as 5,000 years.
-Start with a visit to Hili Gardens, which combine both a public garden and an archeological site with remnants of Bronze Age settlements.
+Start with a visit to Hili Gardens, which combines both a public garden and an archeological site with remnants of Bronze Age settlements.
 On to Al Ain Palace Museum which was once the residence of the late ruler Sheikh Zayed Bin Sultan Al Nahyan and is now home to interesting displays which offer an insight into their family and lifestyle.

 Visit the Al Ain Palace Museum which provides an overview of the country’s tradition and culture.
 No journey to the Middle East would be complete without the chance to see camels up close and personal, and this city tour allows you to do just that.
 Complete your excursion with a journey to Jahili Fort to view an extensive photography collection of famous explorer Wilfred Thesiger.